redhat-openstack/website/source/what/new-package.html.md

 So once you have defined a configuration in your new project section, most of the options are defined for you.

 ### Tags
 Tags are used by the RDO Trunk builders to determine which releases we need to build a package for, and if we need to use some release-specific information for a project.
-In the above example, we are building the `python-tempestconf` package for the Ocata and Pike (current master) releases.
+In the above example, we are building the `python-tempestconf` package for the Ocata and Pike releases.

 You can set some special information for a specific release, for example: